tahiri-lab/aPhyloGeo/README.md

 2. If you don't have **virtualenv** installed, run `python -m pip install --user virtualenv`.
 3. Create a new virtual environment (venv) by executing `python -m venv aPhyloGeo_env`.
 4. To activate the virtual environment, use the command `aPhyloGeo_env\Scripts\activate`.
+5. Install the required libraries using `pip install cython` and `pip install git`.
-5. Install the required libraries using `pip install -r aPhyloGeo\requirements.txt` within the activated virtual environment.
+6. Install the required libraries using `pip install -r aPhyloGeo\requirements.txt` within the activated virtual environment.
-6. Install the package using `pip install -e .` (note the period) within the activated virtual environment.
+7. Install the package using `pip install -e .` (note the period) within the activated virtual environment.
-7. Install pyMUSCLE5 using `pip install git+https://github.com/althonos/pymuscle5`.
+8. Navigate back to the previous folder using `cd ..`
-8. Launch aPhyloGeo by running `python -m aPhyloGeo.main`.
+9. Launch aPhyloGeo by running `python -m aPhyloGeo.main`.

 # 🚀 Settings
 The `aPhyloGeo` software can be encapsulated in other applications and applied to other data by providing a YAML file.
 This file will include a set of parameters for easy handling.